WHAT IS SCADA?

 - Pipeline monitoring and control

-- Remote monitoring and control of production, pumping, and storage locations
+- Remote equipment and asset monitoring and control of production, pumping, and storage locations

 - Offshore platforms and onshore wells

 - Refineries, petro-chemical stations

 - Water treatment centers and distribution